akitenkrad/akitenkrad-blog/src/content/posts/arxiv/202402/20240228000000/index.md

 </div>

 ---
-Primary Category: cs.CE
+Primary Category: cs.AI
-Categories: cs-CE, cs.CE, q-bio-BM
+Categories: cs-AI, cs-CL, cs-LG, cs.AI
-Keyword Score: 40
+Keyword Score: 46
-Keywords: GPT, Large Language Model, Large Language Model, Prompt
+Keywords: Multi-modal, Multi-modal, GPT, Gemini, Reasoning, Large Language Model
-<a type="button" class="btn btn-outline-primary" href="http://arxiv.org/abs/2402.16445v1" target="_blank" >Paper Link</a>
+<a type="button" class="btn btn-outline-primary" href="http://arxiv.org/abs/2402.17793v1" target="_blank" >Paper Link</a>
-<button type="button" class="btn btn-outline-primary download-pdf" url="https://arxiv.org/pdf/2402.16445v1.pdf" filename="2402.16445v1.pdf">Download PDF</button>
+<button type="button" class="btn btn-outline-primary download-pdf" url="https://arxiv.org/pdf/2402.17793v1.pdf" filename="2402.17793v1.pdf">Download PDF</button>

 ---

 **ABSTRACT**
-<b>Large</b> <b>Language</b> <b>Models</b> <b>(LLMs),</b> including <b>GPT-x</b> and LLaMA2, have achieved remarkable performance in multiple Natural Language Processing (NLP) tasks.
-Under the premise that protein sequences constitute the protein language, Protein <b>Large</b> <b>Language</b> <b>Models</b> (ProLLMs) trained on protein corpora excel at de novo protein sequence generation.
-However, as of now, unlike <b>LLMs</b> in NLP, no ProLLM is capable of multiple tasks in the Protein Language Processing (PLP) field.
-This <b>prompts</b> us to delineate the inherent limitations in current ProLLMs: (i) the lack of natural language capabilities, (ii) insufficient instruction understanding, and (iii) high training resource demands.
-To address these challenges, we introduce a training framework to transform any general <b>LLM</b> into a ProLLM capable of handling multiple PLP tasks.
-Specifically, our framework utilizes low-rank adaptation and employs a two-stage training approach, and it is distinguished by its universality, low overhead, and scalability.
-Through training under this framework, we propose the ProLLaMA model, the first known ProLLM to handle multiple PLP tasks simultaneously.
-Experiments show that ProLLaMA achieves state-of-the-art results in the unconditional protein sequence generation task.
-In the controllable protein sequence generation task, ProLLaMA can design novel proteins with desired functionalities.
-In the protein property prediction task, ProLLaMA achieves nearly 100\% accuracy across many categories.
-The latter two tasks are beyond the reach of other ProLLMs.
-Code is available at \url{https://github.com/Lyu6PosHao/ProLLaMA}.
+This study evaluates three state-of-the-art MLLMs -- <b>GPT-4V,</b> <b>Gemini</b> Pro, and the open-source model IDEFICS -- on the compositional natural language vision <b>reasoning</b> task NLVR.
+Given a human-written sentence paired with a synthetic image, this task requires the model to determine the truth value of the sentence with respect to the image.
+Despite the strong performance demonstrated by these models, we observe they perform poorly on NLVR, which was constructed to require compositional and spatial <b>reasoning,</b> and to be robust for semantic and systematic biases.

 {{</citation>}}

-## cs.AI (8)

-### (1/8 | 203/277) Language Agents as Optimizable Graphs (Mingchen Zhuge et al., 2024)
+### (2/10 | 203/279) Language Agents as Optimizable Graphs (Mingchen Zhuge et al., 2024)

 {{<citation>}}